AayushKumar2000/test/README.md

 # This is the personal project
-The owner the this repository is @Aayush Kumar
+The owner the this repository is Aayush Kumar

 This project is written in **C Language**.